 - Sec.
-18. 1.
-For the purpose of hearing and deciding appeals or complaints, the Board may issue subpoenas requiring the attendance of witnesses before it, together with all books, memoranda, papers and other documents relative to the matters under investigation, administer oaths and take testimony thereunder. - 2.
-The district court in and for the county in which any hearing is being conducted by the Board may compel the attendance of witnesses, the giving of testimony and the production of books and papers as required by any subpoena issued by the Board. - 3.
-In the case of the refusal of any witness to attend or testify or produce any papers required by such subpoena, the Board may report to the district court in and for the county in which the hearing is pending by petition, setting forth: - (a) That due notice has been given of the time and place of attendance of the witness or the production of the books and papers; - (b) That the witness has been subpoenaed in the manner prescribed in this chapter; and - (c) That the witness has failed and refused to attend or produce the papers required by subpoena before the Board in the hearing named in the subpoena, or has refused to answer questions propounded to him in the course of such hearing, - and asking an order of the court compelling the witness to attend and testify or produce the books or papers before the Board. - 4.
-The court, upon petition of the Board, shall enter an order directing the witness to appear before the court at a time and place to be fixed by the court in such order, the time to be not more than 10 days after the date of the order, and then and there show cause why he has not attended or testified or produced the books or papers before the Board.
+19. 1.
+For the purpose of hearing and deciding appeals or complaints, the Commission may issue subpoenas requiring the attendance of witnesses before it, together with all books, memoranda, papers and other documents relative to the matters under investigation, administer oaths and take testimony thereunder. - 2.
+The district court in and for the county in which any hearing is being conducted by the Commission may compel the attendance of witnesses, the giving of testimony and the production of books and papers as required by any subpoena issued by the Commission. - 3.
+If a witness refuses to attend or testify or produce any papers required by such a subpoena, the Commission may report to the district court in and for the county in which the hearing is pending by petition, setting forth: - (a) That due notice has been given of the time and place of attendance of the witness or the production of the books and papers; - (b) That the witness has been subpoenaed in the manner prescribed in this chapter; and - (c) That the witness has failed and refused to attend or produce the papers required by the subpoena before the Commission in the hearing named in the subpoena, or has refused to answer questions propounded to him in the course of such hearing.

+→ and asking for an order of the court compelling the witness to attend and testify or produce the books or papers before the Commission.

+- 4. The court, upon petition of the Commission, shall enter an order directing the witness to appear before the court at a time and place to be fixed by the court in such order, the time to be not more than 10 days after the date of the order, and then and there show cause why he has not attended or testified or produced the books or papers before the Commission.
 A certified copy of the order must be served upon the witness.
-If it appears to the court that the subpoena was regularly issued by the Board, the court shall thereupon enter an order that the witness appear before the Board at the time and place fixed in the order and testify or produce the required books or papers, and upon failure to obey the order the witness shall be dealt with as for contempt of court. - Sec.
-19. Every hearing and determination of an appeal or complaint by the Board is a contested case subject to the provisions of law which govern the administrative decision and judicial review of such cases. - Sec.
-20. 1.
+If it appears to the court that the subpoena was regularly issued by the Commission, the court shall thereupon enter an order that the witness appear before the Commission at the time and place fixed in the order and testify or produce the required books or papers, and upon failure to obey the order, the witness must be dealt with as for contempt of court. - Sec.
+20. Every hearing and determination of an appeal or complaint by the Commission is a contested case subject to the provisions of law which govern the administrative decision and judicial review of such cases.

+Sec.
+21. 1.
 For the purposes of discussions of workplace relations, supplemental discussions of workplace relations and other mutual aid or protection, employees have the right to: